Overview

 LeBar Horse Camp has large evergreen conifers and hardwoods that provide plenty of shade.
 13 campsites are available that accommodate a horse trailer and camper with room to hitch horses to a highline near each camp unit.

-This location is available on a first-come, first-served basis only.
-Visitors are required to physically arrive at the campground to purchase and claim a site.
-Once on-site, you may be able to pay for your campsite(s) by scanning a QR code using the Recreation.gov mobile app, and the Scan and Pay feature.
+Campsites at this location is available on a first-come, first-served basis, and visitors are required to physically arrive at the campground to purchase and claim a site.
+Once on-site, you are able to pay for your campsite(s) by scanning a QR code using the Scan & Pay feature on the Recreation.gov mobile app.

-If this option is available, you will need to first download the free Recreation.gov mobile app https://www.recreation.gov/mobile-app prior to your arrival as some remote areas have limited or no cellular service.
+Please download the free Recreation.gov mobile app prior to your arrival as some remote areas have limited or no cellular service.
+Adding a payment method to the app before arrival is recommended as well.

 Recreation